mtiller/ModelicaBook/text/source/behavior/functions/polynomial.rst

 to represent a two-dimensional vector and how those arrays are indexed in this example.

-One troubling aspect of the ``Line`` model is the length of the expression used to compute ``y``.
+One troubling aspect of the ``Line`` model is the length and complexity of the expression used to compute ``y``.
 It would be nice if we could break that expression down.

 Intermediate Variables
 ~~~~~~~~~~~~~~~~~~~~~~